jcs224/hono_sessions/README.md

 ### Supported runtimes

-Hono Sessions should work in *any* runtime supported by Hono.
-Here are the runtimes currently tested:
+Hono Sessions is currently tested on these runtimes:

 - Deno
 - Cloudflare Workers
 - Bun
 - Node

+Other runtimes may work, but are untested.
+In addition to Hono's requirements, the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) is required for this library.

-However, if you want to use a backend storage driver (instead of just storing session data in an encrypted cookie), you'll need to use a storage engine provided by Hono Sessions.
+If you want to use a backend storage driver (instead of just storing session data in an encrypted cookie), you'll need to use a storage engine provided by Hono Sessions.
 Right now, those include:

 - Deno KV
 - Bun SQLite